9 February 2012.

 Finally, we managed to find the main road at Wassu.
 Wassu village is known for its stone circles.
 These archaeological monuments are from the early Middle Ages and remind one somewhat of megalithic structures in Malta, Stonehenge in England, etc.

-At Wassu police station, a visiting inspector and local police sergeant Ceesay, by phone calls, managed to re-unite us with the rest of our Gambian Birdwatchers Association party.
+At Wassu police station, a visiting inspector and local police sergeant Ceesay, by phone calls, managed to re-unite us with the rest of our Gambian Birdwatchers Association party at the quarry.
 Thank you!

 On this blog, I often have to write on unacceptable police actions in various countries, like attacks on Occupy Oakland in the USA.
 However, I have also written on police doing things right, like when there was no bus in Hull, England, and a policeman was kind enough to bring us to the railway station in a police car.